 Define an array

-to the data type of the column when you define the schema.
-For example, you can use trip_id VARCHAR[]
+To define an array in a schema, append[] to the data type of the column when you define the schema.
+For example, you can use trip_id VARCHAR[] to create an array that stores trip IDs.

 Examples

-The following statement defines a temporary array and retrieves the columns in it.x
+The following statement defines a temporary array and retrieves the columns in it.x that has an array of arrays.

-that contains an array trip_id
+taxi that contains an array trip_id.

 Add values to an array

-To add values to an array, in the SQL statement, use ARRAY to indicate that this is an array, and then enclose the data in the array with[]
+To add values to an array, in the SQL statement, use ARRAY to indicate that this is an array, and then enclose the data in the array with[].
+For example, ARRAY ['ABCD1234', 'ABCD1235', 'ABCD1236', 'ABCD1237'].

 Examples

-Add values to tablex
+Add values to tablex:

 Retrieve data in an array